-THE BASIC ITEMS NEEDED are found on our WISH LIST page
+THE BASIC ITEMS NEEDED are found in our

 Because we are just starting our foundation any contribution, big or small, will help our mission and will be really appreciated by abandoned animals and by low income families.

 Please, do not throw your pop and beer cans away!
-We have an empty-cans bin in front of our office at 2075 Otter Point Rd.
+Any Bottle Depot accept donations in our behalf, or in Sooke they can be left in our bins at 2075 Otter Point Rd.